-Turtle Mountain Band of Chippewa Tribal Drug Code 26.1701 Marijuana extracted from any part of such plant; and every compound, manufacture, salt derivative, mixture, or preparation of such plant, its seeds or resin.
+Turtle Mountain Band of Chippewa Tribal Drug Code 26.1701 Marijuana

+Means all parts of the plant of a species of the genus Cannabis, including all agronomic varieties, whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt derivative, mixture, or preparation of such plant, its seeds or resin.
 Any person who shall manufacture or have in their possession marijuana or any derivative there of shall be charged with a Class 4 Offense under 26.1701.01 or 26.1701.02.